drwaterx/scrape_sec/README.md

  the dates.
 But since we want this tool to be able to retrieve more than one metric at a time, it needs to automatically handle variations in `contextref` and other attributes, not just those that start with `FROM_`.
-Regular expressions provide the needed level of flexibility, as illustrated in the code.
+Regular expressions provide the needed level of flexibility.

+While regular expressions could be applied within the `str.split` operation of `pandas`, using `expand=True` to generate individual columns of the patterns and adjacencies I found the results to be unwieldy.
+Instead, I created a regex for each `context` I wanted to extract, applying `regex .findall()` as a `lambda` function to the DataFrame's `contextref` column.
+It is likely you will have to modify and/or add regular expressions to grab everything you need.

 * `unitref`: the monetary currency in which the metric was reported